Connecticut Prostitution Lawyer

 Connecticut is also a bit unique in that a separate criminal charge exists for Patronizing Prostitution from a Motor Vehicle under C.G.S. § 53a-83a.
 This law forbids anyone inside a motor vehicle from paying or offering to pay someone for sexual contact.
 Clearly this law is from the 1970s and 1980s (think of the film “Pretty Woman”), and has not been updated to consider the Internet—a further reflection of how prostitution laws are trapped in time.
 Perhaps Connecticut lawmakers have been asleep for the past decade.
 The reality is that the internet has cannibalized the escort and prostitution business.
 The days of pulling over to a street corner and flagging down a prostitute are long gone.
 Websites, chat rooms, apps, and other internet technologies have enabled “prostitute-per-click” technology.
 So while this law may be archaic, it only emphasizes how aggressive Connecticut police now are today in investigating and prosecuting online prostitution.

-Fighting Prostitution & Patronizing / Soliciting Prostitution Charges in Connecticut
+Fighting Prostitution and Escort Service Charges in Connecticut

 For well over a decade, the Mark Sherman Law Firm has aggressively and successfully fought Connecticut Prostitution arrests in Stamford, Norwalk, Greenwich, Bridgeport and throughout Connecticut.
 Our “two-attorney” police report analysis ensures that your police reports are carefully reviewed by two of our criminal attorneys for errors and constitutional violations.
 Often in police stings and busts of massage parlors and escort services, money is seized and everyone involved in these businesses are rounded up and arrested when only one or two people may truly be the people committing the prostitution crimes.
 Make no mistake—escort services that do not permit customers to pay for sexual conduct are LEGAL.
 While police may want to shut certain escort business and massage parlors down for good, they have no right to shut down these businesses just because they don’t approve of their legal business activities.

-Contact a Prostitution Lawyer at Mark Sherman Law Today
+Contact a Connecticut Prostitution Attorney at Mark Sherman Law Today

-So if you are charged with Prostitution under C.G.S. § 53a-82, or Patronizing a Prostitute under C.G.S. § 53a-83, or if you are charged with Patronizing a Prostitute from a Motor Vehicle under C.G.S. § 53a-83a, you should contact the Stamford Prostitution lawyers at Mark Sherman Law today.
+So if you are charged with Prostitution under C.G.S. § 53a-82, or Patronizing a Prostitute under C.G.S. § 53a-83, or if you are charged with Patronizing a Prostitute from a Motor Vehicle under C.G.S. § 53a-83a, you should contact the Connecticut Prostitution lawyers at Mark Sherman Law today.
 Our rates are extremely competitive.
-Our team approach to crafting your defense distinguishes us from our peers.
-Call us today at (203) 358-4700.
+Our team approach to crafting your escort service defense distinguishes us from our peers.
+Call us today.
 We are available 24 hours a day to take your call.